Hongchang (prince): Life

 In 1739, Hongchang was embroiled in the unsuccessful Coup likewise his 5 cousins and paternal uncle.
-Hongchang met with Hongxi, Hongjiao, Hongpu and Hongsheng at the Prince Zhuang manor so as to discuss the detronisation of Qianlong Emperor in favour of Hongxi.
+Hongchang met with Hongxi, Hongjiao, Hongpu and Hongsheng at the Prince Zhuang manor so as to discuss the detronisation of the Qianlong Emperor in favour of Hongxi.

 The rebelliants planned to accomplish their coup d'état during the imperial hunt at the Mulan hunting grounds.
 Hongxi appeared in the hunt in neapolitan yellow palanquin, which led the rebels to believe that he is the emperor.
 The rebels, including Hongchang, said that Dzungar Khanate could not have dared to defeat Beijing and attempted to proclaim him as an emperor.
 Hongchang ordered Hongxi to return to the capital so as to prepare for the coronation.
 When the plan of fractionists was exposed by Hongpu, only Hongchang pleaded his innocence as he played major role in the clique.